 Now, this is how chapter 2 of our lives began.
 A few weeks after we settled down in Dubai, everything was going rosy, Aakil incorporated a position in his company for Mr and Kola, so they went to work every day and Tammy, I and Toke, spent time in her boutique in Dubai mall.
-Aakil had gotten her a Louis Vuitton franchise, and we resumed there every morning, sitting mostly in the back-room office, watching customers go and come from the 40-inch security camera’s screen.
+Aakil had gotten her a Louis Vuitton franchise, and we resumed there every morning, sitting mostly in the backroom office, watching customers go and come from the 40-inch security camera’s screen.
 As for the children, I enrolled them in the best American private school that all diplomats’ kids attended.
 Life was good we saw ourselves settling in for the long haul.
-Visions of going back to Lagos or Abuja in Nigeria seldomly crossed our minds.
+Visions of going back to Lagos or Abuja in Nigeria seldom crossed our minds.

 By the end of March, however, our lives turned upside down.

-That faithful day, I remember it was a Friday, I and the girls had booked a SPA weekend at Burj Arab hotel and the boys were off to Abu Dhabi for Polo.
+That faithful day, I remember it was a Friday, I and the girls had booked a SPA weekend at Burj Arab Hotel and the boys were off to Abu Dhabi for Polo.
 Both groups had made a weekend of our pleasures.
 Also, the children had a couple of birthday parties to attend and besides; they were all spending the weekend having a sleepover in the King’s palace with their cousins.

 So around 10 am, when the phone rang just as we were about to depart for our respective retreats, no one could have expected that the call would begin a different chapter in our lives.

-And as Mr picked up the call, and we watched his demeanour change from excited to utter disbelief then panic, even I knew whatever he was being told, wasn’t something we could fix from Dubai and I was right.
+And as Mr picked up the call, and we watched his demeanour change from excited to utter disbelief, then panic, even I knew whatever he was being told, wasn’t something we could fix from Dubai and I was right.

 MR- The strange thing about life is you get to an age where you have everything worked out in your head.
 We all do it.
 We sit down, plan and decide what we want our lives to be like.
 Sometimes they are modelled on what we’ve seen others become, or what we’ve watched or read about.
 Mine was simple.
-I wanted to be rich, successful, marry and amazing woman, have a couple of kids and live an amazing life with my family.
-What I forgot to ask for was peace, happiness, and long healthy life.
+I wanted to be rich, and successful, marry an amazing woman, have a couple of kids and live an amazing life with my family.
+What I forgot to ask for was peace, happiness, and a long healthy life.

 Let’s start with the Peace part.
 I believe I had a lot of peace in my life, finishing school, getting married to the woman of my dreams, and starting a firm with my best friend who later turned out to be my brother, priceless.
-Then becoming a member of the federal house of representatives, which I must admit wasn’t very peaceful.
+Then becoming a member of the federal House of Representatives, which I must admit wasn’t very peaceful.
 I remember the times we were in exile in London when one crazy drug dealer wanted me dead.
 The girlfriend stalker, my trips to Malaysia to save my brother David, the operations my near-death experience, thinking Mrs was leaving me and so on.

 So, I can not complain.
 I’ve had a relatively peaceful life, full of happiness, joy and sometimes sadness, but sadness seems to be winning for some time now.

 I honestly felt I had left all my troubles behind when we came to Dubai and left our stress behind in Nigeria.
 Aakil made Kola and me directors in one of his companies that dealt with international trade in Africa, he also paid us a generous salary and gave us shares and other perks.
-Mrs also settled down good.
+Mrs also settled down well.
 She was planning to work on getting a partnership between her NGO and a world-famous hospital to carry out our free operations in Nigeria and it was all going well.
 Tammy joined a Christian travelling ministry that went around the UAE Helping people who wanted to praise Christianity find a place to worship.
 The children also started school and nursery everything was great.

 I would exaggerate if I say we never thought about Nigeria, but after they finally released all our assets, we already had a much saner life in Dubai, so we opted to stay on.
 But on this faithful day, Aakil, Kola and I were on our way to the helipad to take a helicopter ride to Abu Dhabi to watch a polo match and play polo for the first time.
 Mrs, Toke and Tammy were on their way to the Spa weekend they had been excited about all week when my phone rang.

 At the first ring, I saw it was one of my cousin’s callings, one man I had become acquainted with while we stayed in the village, so my first instinct was to ignore it because I felt, what could he want besides asking me for money.
 That wasn’t urgent.
 I could call back later.
 But he called back again, and I ignored it, the 3rd time which came immediately after the 1st and 2nd, I picked up and was about to Yell, “Am busy”, when I heard him sobbing.
 Instantly, I calmed down and asked him, “Bro, what’s the matter”?
 By now my heart was racing and I was expecting bad news.
-And he sighed, as if hesitating to tell me, until I raised my voice a bit and said, “What’s going on? “, then he said, “Brother, Mama and Papa went to Uncle Abel’s chieftaincy title ceremony in Edo state and o the way back,” he paused, then I yelled “What happened?” crying he responded, they kidnap them and we don’t know where they took them”.
+And he sighed as if hesitating to tell me, until I raised my voice a bit and said, “What’s going on? “, then he said, “Brother, Mama and Papa went to Uncle Abel’s chieftaincy title ceremony in Edo state and o the way back,” he paused, then I yelled “What happened?” crying he responded, they kidnap them and we don’t know where they took them”.

 On hearing that, I suddenly turned numb, my knees buckled, and I dropped the call and turned to Mrs and told them what happened.
 It took Kola and Aakil holding me steady and guiding me to the sofa.
 Kola then redialled our cousin in the village and asked for more details.